 Basically, the video says that isolation causes addiction, not the drug itself.
 It’s important to note that the video isn’t saying that isolation causes people to take drugs, but that isolation is often what causes them to become hooked.
 If this is true, what are the implications for the church and our approach to dealing with sexual addiction?

 Due to shame and guilt, many feel isolated and alone because of their struggle with sexual sin.
 Many Christians put on a good face when sexual sin is confessed, but follow up is often lacking.
 If the Christians struggling are single, isolation is even easier and they are more prone to addiction.
 Rosaria encourages believers to see singles as a part of their family.
 She means this quite literally.

 “If you are not sharing the gospel with a house key, especially with people for whom crushing loneliness is killing them faster — if you are not doing that, why not?
 Because 1 Corinthians 10:13 is for all of us.
-‘No temptation will befall you except for that which is common to man, and God will give you a way of escape.’
+‘No temptation has overtaken you that is not common to man.
+God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape.’
 What if your house is a way of escape, but you are too busy?”

 Rosaria suggests that Sunday is the perfect day to allow people into our lives uninvited.

 “Why do we make certain days ‘family days’?
 Sunday is the Lord’s Day.
 It is not ‘family day.’
 It is the Lord’s Day.
 It is the day for God’s people to be in each other’s lives without invitation.”

 “Holidays are hard for people who are single.
 Why not just make a covenant that says that your home is going to be open, and use the guest room for the people in your church who are going to struggle?”